ksackvil/CMPT-275/index.md

 Relevant Experience/Skills:
 * Software Test Engineer, Sierra Wireless
    * Designing and executing test Case for SMACK, Kernel Modules and AirVantage with clear objective to cover the API                functionality and customer’s use cases
-   * Improving and maintained automation scripts using bash and python
+   * Improving and writing scripts using bash and python and C
    * Executing manual and automating test cases in Linux OS in order to open source platform (Legato ) API and target tools using modems and development board.
 * Test Engineer, Maxim integrated ( Icron )